the-overdriven/tibiascape-wiki/README.md

 8. you don't need to write city when you send parcel (mailbox is global, but depots are local)
 9. you can set a hotkey for attacking monsters with a spacebar (or any key) in client options
 10. monsters have resistances similarily like in real tibia (i.e. you can't SD banshee)
-11. regardless of your PvP settings you can be killed by any character if you afk (door+field), or with a trap if you're PvP enabled
+11. regardless of your PvP settings you can be killed without a frag by any player if you afk (door+field), or with a trap if you're PvP enabled
+12. be aware that some quests give different rewards than normally

 ## what version is this?
 - Mix of old, new and custom.
 Some sprites are from 7.6 or older and all are upscaled to HD.
 There are some other 7.6 mechanics like i.e. you can't shoot runes on battle list in PvP, but you can browse fields and walk on pots.